 Armadilla Strategies is uniquely positioned as a frontrunner in the political consultancy landscape of Texas and offers the same frontrunner status to its clients:

-Why Armadilla Strategies LLC?
+Why Armadilla Strategies?
 First, it’s purely Texas owned & based.
 Second, it boasts local, regional and national expertise, including all things digital.
 Third, its lens on the future of Texas Democratic politics is big & little picture, hand in hand, with a lot of cross-pollination.
 Like a family.

 Where it all started: a magnificent partnership created out of absolute necessity.

 The brainchild of former candidates Kendall Scudder and Lillian Salerno, Armadilla Strategies was born of their experiences as candidates.
 In 2018 Kendall and Lillian found themselves facing very different obstacles.
 In ruby red east Texas, Kendall ran for the state Senate and found himself alone on a raft with minimal strategic political support and ultra scarce resources.
 What he saw happening was a big game of chicken; consultants playing it super safe in the red zone, avoiding taking on tough races for fear the loss would taint their company’s win-loss record.
 Bottom line: the progressive movement was alive in east Texas but without any strategic support, it was tragically DOA.